COLUMN: We can make a difference in suicide numbers - Shelby County Reporter

 On the heels of the COVID-19 pandemic and in the middle of a new era of living through social media and the internet, mental health seems to be one of the more pressing issues in the world that many try to ignore.

-At some point, we have probably all had a bad day and been depressed about something, and getting over that is easy for some people than others.
+At some point, we have probably all had a bad day and been depressed about something, and getting over that is easier for some people than others.

 In the last week alone, we’ve seen two people die locally from a suspected suicide who were in the spotlight—Austin and ABC 33/40 news anchor Christopher Sign.